Syrian helicopter fires on Lebanese town, two wounded

 Arsal has also sheltered fighters who fled the Syrian border town of Qusair, captured by Assad’s forces and Lebanese Hezbollah guerrillas after more than two weeks of fierce fighting with rebels.

-Violence from Syria’s civil war has increasingly spilled into Lebanon.
+Violence from Syria has increasingly spilled into Lebanon.
 Rocket fire from rebel-held border areas has fallen on the pro-Hezbollah, Shi‘ite town of Hermel in recent weeks, in apparent response to the group’s battle across the border in Qusair.

-Syrian forces have also crossed the poorly defined border in pursuit of rebels.